Where the Red Fern Grows (1974 film): Plot

 On the final night of the coonhunt, a thunderstorm blows up.
 Dan and Ann tree one coon and are on the way to another one when Grandpa trips and sprains his ankle.
 Nobody notices as they chase after the dogs.
 Dan and Ann have three raccoons up a single tree.
 Just then, Billy notices that Grandpa is missing.
 He calls the dogs off the coons, even though Papa tells him it's impossible, and sends them to find Grandpa and they succeed.
 The next day is the awards ceremony.
 Mr. Kyle is given the prize, but he gives it to Billy instead, saying that he earned it but not to get too cocky because he and his Walkers were going to whip Billy and his Redbones next year.
 Not long after the championship hunt, Billy is out hunting with Dan and Ann when they start barking up a cliff.
 A cougar jumps off and the dogs attack it before it can get to Billy.
 During the fight, Billy manages to get out his hatchet and kill the cougar, but not before it mortally injures Old Dan.
 Billy carries Dan home but he dies.
 They bury him down by the river.
-After Dan's death, Little Ann loses the will to live and dies on his grave a couple of weeks later.
+After Dan's death, Little Ann loses the will to live and dies on his grave a couple of weeks later from sadness and starvation.
 Billy buries her beside him.
 Billy's parents decide to use the prize money from the coonhunt to move the whole family to Tulsa to operate a store.
 On the day they are leaving, Billy walks down by the river to Dan and Ann's graves.
-A red fern, which according to American Indian legend can only be planted by an angel, is growing between the two and Billy calls the family down to see it.
+A red fern, which according to Indigenous legend can only be planted by an angel, is growing between the two and Billy calls the family down to see it.
 Seeing the red fern satisfies Billy that what happened is for the best and he goes to Tulsa with his family.